esmolanka/sexp-grammar/README.md

 props :: Grammar PropGrammar a b                  -> Grammar SeqGrammar a b
 ```

-`props` combinator expects properties grammar `PropGrammar` which
+`props` combinator embeds properties grammar `PropGrammar` into a
-describes keys and values to match.
+`SeqGrammar` context. `PropGrammar` describes what keys and values to
+match.

 ```haskell
 (.:)  :: Kw